valoudefou/feature-flag-to-ga4/README.md

 1. Open GA4 property
 2. Go to **Admin > DebugView**
-3. Interact with your Remix app locally
+3. Interact with your app locally
 4. View events in real-time

 ---